Flagsmith/flagsmith-js-client/examples/ab-testing/README.md

 This overrides the hero image for a particular user, the same can be done for a particular segment of users.
 You can always override your % split override for particular users or other segments.

+## Running the example
+Just clone and open index.html in your preferred browser.